 Omar Lizardo, Rory McVeigh, and Sarah Mustillo, Editors

-Books Considered.
-The editorial office of Contemporary Sociology received 813 books from publishers during 2017.
-The total number of books that the editor examined was 813.
+Books Considered: The editorial office of Contemporary Sociology received 755 books from publishers during 2018.
+The total number of books that the editor examined was 755.

-Review Process.
-Of the 813 books submitted, 383 were screened by the editor and accepted for review.
-401 books were classified as “No Review."
-The decision on 27 books is pending.
+Review Process: Of the 755 books submitted, 347 were screened by the editor and accepted for review.
+408 books were classified as “No Review.”

-Production Lag.
-Between the moment a book arrives for review consideration and the review (if any) is published, the lengthiest component in the process is the time required for the designated reviewer to submit his or her review after receiving the book.
-The editorial office, on average, schedules reviews, articles, and review-essays for publication within 10 weeks after the materials arrive, and after consultation with the editorial board.
-This process occurs every two months.
+Production Lag: Between the day a book arrives for review consideration and the review (if any) is published, the lengthiest component in the process is the time required for the designated reviewer to submit his or her review after receiving the book.
+The editorial office, on average, schedules reviews, articles, and review-essays for publication within 10 weeks after the materials arrive, and after consultation with the Editorial Board.
+This process occurs every 2 months.
 The journal’s managing editor copyedits and formats all the work received electronically in preparation for publication.
 The copyedited materials are sent to SAGE for typesetting, and several sets of proofs are corrected prior to publication.
 The production lag represents the time between receipt of the review and the publication date.
 The production lag averages 4 months.

-Editorial Board Members and Reviewers.
-The editorial board was comprised of 22 women and 14 men in 2017.
-This included 9 minority and 5 international editorial board members.
+Editorial Board Members and Reviewers: The editorial board was comprised of 26 women and 11 men in 2018.
+This included 9 minority and 3 international editorial board members.

 Michael Sauder, Editor